 Why Choose Jacoby & Meyers for Your Ontario SCI Case?

-- We have acquired more than $2 billion in settlements – the highest of any firm in California.
-Our track record of success includes many spinal cord injury cases.
+- Our firm reports having recovered more than $2 billion in settlements and verdicts across various case types.
+Our track record includes many spinal cord injury cases.*

 - Our legal team is right where you need us.
 We have deep roots in the Ontario community, with a law office conveniently located at 3200 E Guasti Rd #100, Ontario, CA 91761.

-- Our dedicated and compassionate team of litigators offers specialized experience with spinal cord injury claims.
-We know how to seek justice for serious injuries.
+- Our dedicated and compassionate team of litigators offers experience handling spinal cord injury claims.

 Understanding Different Types of Spinal Cord Injuries